epstabler/lm/README.md

-# lm - some notes on work in progress
+# lm - work in progress